Before we get to what you need to know about the FAFSA form before October 1st, here are three basic things you should know:

 Now that we’ve got the basic details of the FAFSA covered, here are a few important things you should know and do before October 1st:

 The FAFSA application is long with more than 100 questions.
 Some argue that it is too long, but that’s an argument for another day.
-For now, you have to answer all the questions and fill in all the details asked for in order for your application to be considered complete.
-Leaving out even one question will get your application marked as incomplete and it will not be processed, denying you access to federal student aid.
+For now, you have to answer all the questions and fill in all the details asked for.
+Otherwise, the FAFSA considers your application incomplete.
+Leaving out even one question marks it as incomplete.
+Unprocessed, it denies you access to federal student aid.
 To help you stay organized, the website provides a service called myChecklist, providing users with assistance surrounding student aid.

 The FAFSA asks you for a lot of information regarding your family situation and your finances.
 You will also need to fill in some personal details.
 Instead of scrambling after October 1st to get all of the details you need to fill in, why not start getting it all together today?
 That way you have it all ready to go on October 1st and can start filling in the form right away.